-Hong Kong is Reopening to Travelers.
+Hong Kong Has Reopened to Travelers.
 What’s It Like Now?

 I have never been a tourist in Hong Kong.
 It’s my birthplace, the home of my family’s business for three generations and my home through my mid-30s.
-I last visited in late 2019, when I said goodbye to my 82-year old mother and 93-year old father, saying, flippantly, “I’ll be back soon.”
+I had last visited in late 2019, and when I said goodbye to my 82-year old mother and 93-year old father, I said, flippantly, “I’ll be back soon.”

 A return to normalcy?